Direct Aid Program (DAP) – Kolkata

 Funding and timeframes

-Grants are typically provided up to 2,60,000 INR each, with some flexibility in case of justified project expenses.
+DAP grants typically range up to 10 lakh INR, with some flexibility in case of justified project expenses.
 The majority of grant funding must be used to cover the direct project expenses (excluding staff salaries).
 Any administrative costs given by the application should comply with current FCRA rules.
 Funding recipients must meet some of the project costs from their own funds or in-kind support.

 Expectations for accountability, transparency and reporting